aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Help!
-I am being held prisoner in a fortune cookie factory.
+> 🥠 I see money in your future.
+It's not yours though.

-Last update: Sat Aug 29 11:23:33 2026
+Last update: Sun Aug 30 10:09:44 2026

 ### Let's play! 🎮